zNaLa/docs/docs/Troubleshooting.md

   ![Mention to get prefix](/img/docs/settings/prefix.png)

-  + If you wish to change the prefix, head to the [Prefix Setting](/settings#prefix) section.
+  + You can learn how to change Rythm's prefix by heading to the [Prefix Setting](/settings#prefix) section!

 3. Make sure Rythm has the permissions to read and send messages in the channel.
   + You can give the `Administrator` permission to Rythm to make this easier.

-4. Take a look at our [#outages](https://discord.com/channels/231471142685245440/359311833653313546) channel on our official Rythm Bot Discord server to see if there are any issues going on.
+4. Take a look at our [#outages](https://discord.com/channels/231471142685245440/359311833653313546) channel on our [official Rythm Bot Discord server](https://rythmbot.co/support) to see if there are any issues going on.

 5. If the above methods do not work, please choose option 6 in our [#help-desk](https://discord.com/channels/231471142685245440/359355279004925954) channel on the Rythm Bot Discord server to receive assistance from a member of our Support Team.